Polymorphic Iterable Sequential Effect Systems: Modeling Prior Sequential Effect Systems with Effect Quantales

 \citet{skalka2008types,Skalka2008} study \emph{history effects} over a set of events.
 The syntax of the effects resembles a process algebra (in a sense the papers on the topic make precise), and the effects have a denotation as sets of finite traces (essentially the first component of the trace set effects above, though proposed much earlier).
 These effects also yield an effect quantale:

-\begin{definition}[History Effect Quantale] The \emph{history effect quantale} over a set of events $A$ --- written $\mathcal{H}(A)$ --- is given by the following: \begin{itemize} \item Effects $E$ are the well-formed (effect variables appear bound by $\mu$) elements generated by the following grammar~\cite{skalka2008types}:

-The history effects include empty effects, the occurrence of event $i$ (written $\textsf{ev}[i]$ assuming $i$ is drawn from some a priori fixed set of events of interest), sequential composition, non-deterministic choice, a least fixed point operator, and effect variables. \item $a\sqcup b = (a|b)$ \item $a\rhd b = (a;b)$ \item $I=\epsilon$ \end{itemize} Technically the set $H$ is taken quotiented by an equivalence relation $\approx$ that relates history effects that denote the same sets of finite traces ---, i.e., $a|b\approx b|a$ so they would be considered equivalent in operations.
+\begin{definition}[History Effect Quantale] The \emph{history effect quantale} over a set of events $A$ --- written $\mathcal{H}(A)$ --- is given by the following: \begin{itemize} \item Effects $E$ are the well-formed (effect variables appear bound by $\mu$) elements generated by the following grammar~\cite{skalka2008types}: The history effects include empty effects, the occurrence of event $i$ (written $\textsf{ev}[i]$ assuming $i\in A$), sequential composition, non-deterministic choice, a least fixed point operator, and effect variables. \item $a\sqcup b = (a|b)$ \item $a\rhd b = (a;b)$ \item $I=\epsilon$ \end{itemize} Technically the set $H$ is taken quotiented by an equivalence relation $\approx$ that relates history effects that denote the same sets of finite traces ---, i.e., $a|b\approx b|a$ so they would be considered equivalent in operations.
 It is with respect to this quotienting that the operations above satisfy the effect quantale axioms. \end{definition} The definition of operators given here does not make use of recursive history effects ($\mu$), but we will make use of them in Section \ref{sec:iteration} when considering iteration.

 The primitive events $\textsf{ev}[i]$ are intended as security-related events.
 The original intent of this class of systems was to use the history effects to bound the behavior of some code, and then apply a model checker to validate that the code obeyed a certain security policy.
-Later versions of the approach have used slightly different sets of events~\cite{Skalka2008} (such as distinguishing privilege checks from actions requiring privileges), which are also expressible via effect quantales.
+Later versions of the approach have used slightly different sets of events~\cite{Skalka2008,skalka2020types} (such as distinguishing privilege checks from actions requiring privileges), which are also expressible via effect quantales.